delivervaluedaily/manifesto/README.md

 ## But... what about [https://agilemanifesto.org/](https://agilemanifesto.org/)?

-- 🧭 Aiming for daily value will often result in following the 12 principles
+- 🧭 Aiming for daily value will result in following the 12 principles

 Following this one principle will result in adhering to many of the 12 principles of the original Agile Manifesto - especially the principles that deliver value in your case.